-What Is Banana Milk, Exactly, and Is It Healthy?
+What Is Banana Milk, and Is It Healthy?

 With the growing list of dairy-free milk alternatives, you could try a new plant-based beverage every day for a week and not taste the same one in your coffee, smoothies, or cereal twice.
-The newest innovation to cap off the catalog: Mooala Bananamilk, a nut-free, gluten-free, vegan “milk” made from water, sunflower seeds, and, you guessed it, bananas.
-Right now, Mooala is the only brand in the market to offer banana-based milk, but you can create your own by blending a ripe banana with a cup of water and adding in chia or flax seeds, dates, or nut butter for a boost of nutrients (though these extras may create an even thicker milk).
+The newest innovation to cap off the catalog: Banana milk is a gluten-free, plant-based milk made primarily from water and, you guessed it, bananas.
+Growing in popularity, you can likely find a couple of options at your local market, including Banana Wave (Buy It, $23 for 12, amazon.com), which contains water, banana puree, cane sugar, and oats and Mooala Bananamilk (Buy It, $26 for 6, amazon.com), made from water, bananas, and sunflower seeds.
+Aside from the strictly banana-based options, you'll find mash-ups of banana and nut milks, such as Almond Breeze Almondmilk blended with real bananas (Buy It, $3, target.com), featuring water, almonds, and banana puree.
+If none of these innovations tickle your tastebuds, you can even create your own by blending a ripe banana with a cup of water and adding in chia or flax seeds, dates, or nut butter for a boost of nutrients (though these extras may create an even thicker milk).

 But is it really worth it to drink your bananas instead of eating them?
 Here's what you need to know.